Philosophy and Religion

 Addresses how to engage in scientific, medical, and technological research in an ethically responsible manner.
-Research is crucial to understanding social, environmental and health problems, as well as to developing effective responses to them.
+Research is crucial to understanding social, environmental, and health problems, as well as to developing effective responses to them.
 If the paradigm of responsible research is too restrictive, the benefits of scientific progress and technological innovation can be delayed or unrealized.
 At the same time, researchers have a responsibility to protect research subjects, to appropriately engage with members of the community, and to avoid behaving in ways that undermine scientific research in the long run.
-This course explores the many ethical dimensions of research and introduces students to the ethical foundations and controversies that are central to developing appropriate ethical frameworks for engaging in research.
+Explores the many ethical dimensions of research, and introduces students to the ethical foundations and controversies that are central to developing appropriate ethical frameworks for engaging in research.

 PHIL 1220.
 The Meaning of Death.
 4 Hours.

 Offers an inquiry into different philosophical and religious perspectives on death and life after death, including an examination of some powerful contemporary accounts of personal confrontation with death along with investigations into attitudes toward death in other traditions (for example, Hinduism and Buddhism).